 Drawing a context diagram – Demonstration

-The following video demonstrates how you can design and develop context diagrams according to an organisational scenario.
+This video (4:37 mins) demonstrates how you can design and develop context diagrams according to an organisational scenario.
 Pay attention to the various symbols used to represent roles, entities and the relationship between entities.

 Practice